ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 ## Identifying the Incident Instance

-An incident id is used as an identifier of an incident instance, if an incident instance is identified, a new incident ID is created.
+An 'incident-id' is used as an identifier of an incident instance, if an incident instance is identified, a new 'incident-id' is created.
-The incident id MUST be unique in the whole system.
+The 'incident-id' must be unique in the whole system.

 ## The Incident Lifecycle

-The network incident model clearly separates network incident instance lifecycle from operator incident lifecycle.
+The network incident model clearly separates network incident instance lifecycle from operator incident lifecycle:

-o Network incident instance lifecycle: The network incident instrumentation that controls whether a network incident is raised, updated, or cleared.
+- Network incident instance lifecycle: The network incident instrumentation that controls whether a network incident is raised, updated, or cleared.

-o Operator incident lifecycle: Operators acting upon the network incident with rpcs like acknowledged, diagnosed and resolved.
+- Operator incident lifecycle: Operators acting upon the network incident with rpcs like acknowledged, diagnosed and resolved.

 ### Network Incident Instance Lifecycle